markphip/devops/guide/PROJECTS.md

 branches.
 In this example it assumes I have a naming standard of “release/1.x” for my release branches.

 Now let’s add another directive.
-Click Add again and then expand it and change the Action to “Package into Phase”.
+Click *Add* again and then expand it and change the Action to “*Package into Phase*”.
 What this directive is going to do is create a package for us, and add it to our progression in the phase we specify.
-When we are done we are going to go back and finish setting up our package and one of the things we will do is configure the package to run our build pipeline in this phase.
+When we are done, we are going to go back and finish setting up our package and one of the things we will do is configure the package to run our build pipeline in this phase.
 Your screen should look like this:

 ![Package Directive](images/package-directive.png "Package Directive")

-I added the same Evaluate condition so that this directive only is processed for commits to master or a release branch.
+I added the same *Evaluate* condition so that this directive only is processed for commits to master or a release branch.
 I then had to type in the name of the package I want to create and the phase in my progression I want it to set the package to.
 That is it.